IslamAlsawaftah/Async-Inn/README.md

 * Hotel_Room Table: have hotle_room_id as primary key , room _id,hotle_id as foreign keys,  price, pet_fiendly, room_number as payload.

 * Room Table: have room _id as primary key used in hotel room table as foreign key , and have nickname and layout as fields.
-Relationship is (one to many) with join table hotel_room.
+Relationship is (one to many) with join table hotel_room and (one to many) with Room_Amenities table.

 * The Room Layout Table: have the fields of room_layout_id primary key, one bedroom, two bedroom, cozy studio.
 Relationship is (one to many) with Room table.